Trey Mancini Player Props: Cubs vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.4 K/9, which ranks 22nd in MLB.

-- The Padres' 3.91 team ERA ranks ninth across all MLB pitching staffs.
+- The Padres have a 3.80 team ERA that ranks eighth across all league pitching staffs.

+- Padres pitchers combine to surrender 60 home runs (one per game), the ninth-fewest in baseball.

-- Wacha (5-1) gets the starting nod for the Padres in his 11th start of the season.
-He's put together a 3.45 ERA in 57 1/3 innings pitched, with 49 strikeouts.
+- Weathers (1-3 with a 4.28 ERA and 22 strikeouts in 33 2/3 innings pitched) gets the start for the Padres, his seventh of the season.

-- The righty's last appearance was on Saturday against the New York Yankees, when he threw seven innings, surrendering two earned runs while allowing five hits.
+- His most recent time out was on Tuesday against the Miami Marlins, when the left-hander threw four innings, surrendering three earned runs while giving up seven hits.

+- In eight games this season, the 23-year-old has put up an ERA of 4.28, with 5.9 strikeouts per nine innings.
+Opponents are batting .262 against him.

 © 2023 Data Skrive.
 All rights reserved.